Deaths of Jacob and Joseph

 Like his father, Joseph split the rights of the firstborn between two sons.
 Jacob had given Ephraim, the younger brother, the blessing of the firstborn, and his descendants led the northern tribes.22 But through Makir, Joseph gave Manasseh the double portion of the inheritance.
 Later, Manasseh’s descendants inherited two portions of land, one in Canaan and another east of the Jordan.23

-Joseph died at the age of 110, cited in ancient Egyptian documents as the ideal lifespan.24 On his deathbed, he gathered the Israelites together and assured them once again that God would one day come to them to take them back to their home in Canaan.
+Joseph died at the age of 110, cited in ancient Egyptian documents as the ideal lifespan.24 On his deathbed, he gathered the Israelites together and again assured them that God would one day come to them to take them back to their home in Canaan.
 Joseph made them swear to take his bones with them.
 Embalming preserved his remains for later burial in the promised land.
 He still expected to inherit Canaan and wanted to be buried there like his father.

 Jacob promised the Israelites, “God will be with you.”25 But Joseph promised them, “God will certainly come to you.”
 This subtle difference reflects the transition to the story of Exodus and the next phase of God’s plan to redeem humanity.
 Yahweh was with the patriarchs, and he would be with Jacob’s descendants as they waited in Egypt.26 But his coming to bring them out from Egypt would bring a new level of intimacy.
 He would come to live among them!27